YottaDB/YDBDoc/ProgGuide/extrout.rst

 Call-ins can be nested by making an external call function in-turn call back into YottaDB.
 Each ydb_ci() called from an External Call library creates a call-in base frame at $ZLEVEL 1 and executes the M routine at $ZLEVEL 2.
 The nested call-in stack unwinds automatically when the External Call function returns to YottaDB.

-YottaDB currently allows up to 10 levels of nesting, if TP is not used, and less than 10 if YottaDB supports call-ins from a transaction (see “Rules to Follow in Call-Ins”).
+YottaDB currently allows up to 10 levels of nesting.
 YottaDB reports the error YDB-E-CIMAXLEVELS when the nesting reaches its limit.

 Following are the YottaDB commands, Intrinsic Special Variables, and functions whose behavior changes in the context of every new nested call-in environment.

 ZGOTO 0 (zero) returns to the processing of the invoking non-M routine as does ZGOTO 1 (one) with no entryref, while ZGOTO 1:entryref replaces the originally invoked M routine and continues M execution.

-$ZTRAP/$ETRAP NEW'd at level 1 (in GTM$CI frame).
+$ZTRAP/$ETRAP NEW'd at level 1.

-$ZLEVEL initializes to one (1) in GTM$CI frame, and increments for every new stack level.
+$ZLEVEL initializes to one (1), and increments for every new stack level.

-$STACK initializes to zero (0) in GTM$CI frame, and increments for every new stack level.
+$STACK initializes to zero (0), and increments for every new stack level.

-$ESTACK NEW'd at level one (1) in GTM$CI frame.
+$ESTACK NEW'd at level one (1).

-$ECODE/$STACK() initialized to null at level one (1) in GTM$CI frame.
+$ECODE/$STACK() initialized to null at level one (1).

 .. note::
    After a nested call-in environment exits and the external call C function returns to M, the above ISVs and Functions restore their old values.

+.. _rules-call-ins:

 ++++++++++++++++++++++++++++++++++++
 Rules to Follow in Call-Ins